RaconJS/0xmin/README.md

 For help run `0xmin -help` or `./0xmin.sh -help`

 #### To run in TPT:
+make sure to also have installed the tptasm mod for tpt: https://github.com/LBPHacker/tptasm

 ##### running on R2:
 - remember to add: